notedwin/edwin-computer/_posts/attack-map/2021-1-10-attack-map.md

+Due to limitations of python, I had to use javascript in this scenario.
+I wanted a live updating map not a fully rerender map.

 # Where did I mess up.
 I spent so much time looking at different ways to visualize the data that I did not realize rsyslog did not work on my raspberry pi.
 To e fair i had to download it from an openssue repo.